By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 For example:

-iv) Front Desk Attendants – often need to check on certain things in the suites, they help with minor repairs and problems and are often the first point of contact for the students.
+iv) Front Desk Attendants – often need to check on certain things in the Suites, they help with minor repairs and problems and are often the first point of contact for the students.

-22. Occupants are strictly prohibited from sharing, loaning or duplicating TC keys, FOBs and access codes.
+23. Occupants are strictly prohibited from sharing, loaning or duplicating TC keys, FOBs and access codes.

 Subletting

-23. NO SUBLETTING is allowed at TC.
+24. NO SUBLETTING is allowed at TC.
 If this occurs, immediate expulsion from TC may be forthcoming.

 Transfers